Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 “19 We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain, 20 where our forerunner, Jesus, has entered on our behalf.
 He has become a high priest forever, in the order of Melchizedek.”

-Therefore since Jesus is our high priest, it follows that New Testament Christians should give tithes to Him (Hebrews 7:8) just like Abraham gave a tithe to Melchizedek (Genesis 14:20).
+So, since Jesus is our high priest, New Testament Christians should tithe to Him (Hebrews 7:8).
+This is like how Abraham gave a tithe to Melchizedek (Genesis 14:20).

 “Here mortal men receive tithes, but there he receives them, of whom it is witnessed that he lives.”